NonoHM/nonohm.github.io/_posts/2023-11-27-THM-CTF-OhSINT.md

 **What city is this person in?**

-With the website [wigle.net](https://wigle.net/), which is a map of many wifi networks availale across the world, we can try to locate him using his WiFi's BSSID he provided on his X account.
+With the website [wigle.net](https://wigle.net/), which is a map of many wifi networks available across the world, we can try to locate him using his WiFi's BSSID he provided on his X account.

 ![BSSID Location](/assets/img/images/thm_ctf_ohsint/H1ZNI5MBT.png)